ledamint-IO/anchor-22/tests/lockup/docs/staking.md

 * `Registrar` - Analagous to an SPL token `Mint`, the `Registrar` defines a staking instance.
 It has its own pool, and it's own set of rewards distributed amongst its own set of stakers.
 * `Member` - Analogous to an SPL token `Account`, `Member` accounts represent a **beneficiary**'s (i.e. a wallet's) stake state.
 This account has several vaults, all of which represent the funds belonging to an individual user.
-* `PendingWithdrawal` - A transfer out of the staking pool (poorly named since it's not a withdrawal out of the program.
+* `PendingWithdrawal` - A transfer out of the staking pool (poorly safecoind since it's not a withdrawal out of the program.
 But a withdrawal out of the staking pool and into a `Member`'s freely available balances).
 * `RewardVendor` - A reward that has been dropped onto stakers and is distributed pro rata to staked `Member` beneficiaries.
 * `RewardEventQueue` - A ring buffer of all rewards available to stakers.
 Each entry is the address of a `RewardVendor`.